A new inequality about matrix products and a Berger-Wang formula: Proof of Theorem

 \begin{proof}[Proof of Proposition \ref{casotres}] Let $(E,D,C,B,A)\in \Nil^{5}(k^{3})$.
 Then $(E,BCD,A)$ belongs to $\Nil^{3}(k^{3})$, and by Lemma \ref{lemaa} with $d=3, r=2$, $\rank(BCD)\leq 1$.
 Then, by Corollary \ref{cororango3}, $ABCDE=0$ and $N(3)\leq 5$.
 Moreover, when $\Char{k}\neq 2$, it is a straightforward computation to show that $(D,C,B,A)\in \Nil^{4}(k^{3})$, with

 and $ABCD= \neq 0$. \end{proof}

-\paragraph{Remark.}This last proposition shows that, in general we cannot expect $N(d)=d$.
-For that reason, the hypothesis of Theorem \ref{nilpotentes} does not imply any kind of simultaneous triangularization.
-In fact, it is not hard to prove that the last example we gave in $\mathcal{N}^{4}(k^{3})$ is not simultaneously triangularizable, since $A$ and $B$ do not have a common invariant subspace of dimension $1$.
+\begin{obs} This last proposition shows that, in general we cannot expect $N(d)=d$.
+For that reason, the hypothesis of Theorem \ref{nilpotentes} does not imply any kind of simultaneous triangularization or nilpotency of the semigroup generated by sequences in $\mathcal{N}^{n}(k^{d})$.
+In fact, it is not hard to prove that the matrices in the last example we gave in $\mathcal{N}^{4}(k^{3})$ are not simultaneously triangularizable, since $A$ and $B$ do not have a common invariant subspace of dimension $1$. \end{obs}